abhiabhi0/ecomm-store/Readme.md

 ---

-This README should provide a clear understanding of how the e-commerce API works, how to call the APIs with `curl`, and how the discount logic is implemented.
+This updated README includes the **Admin API** endpoints, as well as instructions for generating discount codes and accessing admin reports, including the `Authorization` requirement (`root` password).